Lens Modeling of STRIDES Strongly Lensed Quasars using Neural Posterior Estimation: Background

 \subsection{Individual Lens Models}

 To model a strong gravitational lens, we divide the system into multiple components.
 We start with the main deflector galaxy.
 We assign a mass profile and a light profile to this lensing galaxy.
 Next, we define the background light that sits behind the main deflector along the line of sight.
-This component includes a source galaxy light profile and a quasar point source profile.
-Finally, we include a model for the point spread function (PSF) and additional instrumental effects.
+This component includes a source galaxy light profile and a quasar point-source profile.
+Finally, we include a model for the PSF and additional instrumental effects.